Things to See & Do in the Cook Islands

 One of the best ways to spend a holiday in the Cook Islands is to simply discover and enjoy the culture, traditions, and lives of the residents.
 If you prefer organised tours then the main island of Rarotonga has plenty from quad bike adventures in the wilderness to bird-sporting in a forest reserve.
 For exploring on your own, hire a moped: there's a bustling fresh produce market, roadside galleries and craft stores to browse.
 If you prefer the water then head to Aitutaki which boasts a stunning lagoon with lots of small uninhabited islands which you can visit on day cruises as well as excellent kite surfing and kayaking around the lagoon and world-class bone-fishing.

-The deep waters off Rarotonga are exceptional for game-fishing and there are some decent spots to kayak and snorkel although Aitutaki is better for these.
+The deep waters off Rarotonga are exceptional for game-fishing and there are some sheltered lagoons to kayak and snorkel although Aitutaki is better for these.

 Rarotonga is the place to explore for land lovers with plenty of tours and some nice walking tracks, has good shopping, galleries and a couple of museums too.